 Read on to find out!

 Are you facing analysis paralysis in choosing your tent and just want a fun few days of camping?
-Check our our guide to the easiest tent to the best budget 2 person tent.
+Check our our guide to the best small 2 person tents.

-Fiberglass tent poles are cheaper to produce than aluminum or alternative tent pole materials.
-This is due to aluminum requiring extraction from the natural deposits, rather than the fiberglass which is synthetic.
+Fiberglass poles are cheaper to produce than aluminum poles or alternative tent pole materials.
+This is due to aluminum requiring extraction from the natural deposits, rather than fiberglass which is synthetic.
 As a result, most popular casual camping tents which focus on low cost materials use fiberglass tent poles.

 The low cost of a fiberglass tent pole doesn’t necessarily make them bad for your situation, but it is worth considering why many larger and heavier tents use poles made of metal – such as aluminum poles or alternative materials.
-You are also unlikely to find fiberglass tent poles in backpacking tents, which need to be able to stand up to strong winds and heavy snow loads.
+You are also unlikely to find fiberglass tent poles in backpacking tents.
+A backpacking tent needs a strong structure that can stand up to intense winds and heavy snow loads.

 Which tent poles are lower weight?

-Low weight tent poles doesn’t matter much if you’re car camping but if you’re having to carry around the tent then they can be a life saver.
+Low weight tent poles doesn’t matter much if you’re car camping but if you’re having to carry around the tent then less weight and easier portability are both great pros.
 Many backpackers are obsessed with saving as much carry weight as possible, leading to the booming popularity of ‘ultralight’ gear.

-Aluminum tent poles are lighter than fiberglass tent poles and is much more likely to be used in backpacking tents.
-Aluminum poles are more expensive, but the added cost of aluminum tent poles is one of the many reasons why backpacking tents are so much more expensive than car camping tents.
+Aluminum poles are lighter than fiberglass poles and is much more likely to be used in backpacking tents.
+Aluminum poles are more expensive, but the added cost of aluminum tent poles is one of the many reasons why hiking and backpacking tents are so much more expensive than car camping tents that use fiberglass.

-Many backpacking tents also opt for the expensive DAC tent poles.
+Many backpacking tents also opt for the expensive DAC aluminum poles for their tent.
 DAC are the leading tent pole manufacturer and have progressively cut the weight of tent poles while maintaining their strength.
-They predominantly focus on aluminum poles but the lightest tent poles they offer – the DAC Featherlite NSL – are an aluminum alloy.
+They predominantly focus on aluminum poles but the lightest tent poles they offer – the DAC Featherlite NSL aluminum poles – are an aluminum alloy.

-Fiberglass or aluminum tent poles for strength or durability
+Fiberglass poles or aluminum tent poles for strength or durability

-While aluminum tent poles are lighter than fiberglass tent poles, they are also stronger.
-This, along with their ultralight credentials, is another reason why they are used in backpacking tents and some large car camping tents.
+While aluminum poles are lighter than fiberglass poles, they are also stronger.
+This, along with the ultralight credentials of aluminum poles, is another reason why they are used in backpacking tents and some large car camping tents.
 Conversely, fiberglass poles provide very little strength for their weight – a major disavantage.

-Fiberglass is not a particularly strong compared to aluminum and this is why you’ll typically only see them in 2 season tents (i.e. summer and fair weather) or 3 season tents (fair weather or standard rain and wind).
-But you won’t be seeing fiberglass used in 4 season tents, where the fiberglass poles wouldn’t be able to handle the strong winds, rain or some snow) or 5 season tents (mountaineering – think climbing Mount Everest), are certainly beyond the pale for any campers heading out with fiberglass poles.
+Fiberglass is not a particularly strong compared to aluminum and this is why you’ll typically only see fiberglass poles in 2 season tents (i.e. summer and fair weather) or some 3 season tents (fair weather or standard rain and wind).
+But you won’t be seeing fiberglass used in 4 season tents, where the fiberglass poles wouldn’t be able to handle the strong winds, rain or some snow.
+5 season tents (mountaineering – think climbing Mount Everest), are certainly beyond the pale for any campers heading out with fiberglass poles.

-Larger tents or canvas tents are also use aluminum tent poles for their strength.
+Larger tents or canvas tents also typically use aluminum tent poles for their strength.
 At larger capacities the amount of material required for the tent can start adding up and can be heavy, particularly if it’s canvas.
 The weight of these materials can place a large amount of stress on the poles.

 Do aluminum tent poles corrode?

 Aluminum is a metal and corrosion and rust can be an issue over time.
-This is particularly true if the tent poles aren’t dried fully after a rainy night or if you’re camping by the beach.
+Corrosion can become more of a risk if the tent poles aren’t dried fully after a rainy night or if you’re camping by the beach.
 Some aluminum poles do come with a protective coating which can help reduce problems with corrosion and rust.
 Corrosion can weaken the poles over time, although typically we don’t see corrosion become a major issue for most poles provided some care in put into their maintenance.

 Do aluminium tent poles bend?

-Yes, if there is too much force applied to aluminum tent poles then they will bend.
+If there is too much force applied to aluminum poles then the poles will bend.
 Fiberglass instead will splinter or crack.
 Splinters from fiberglass poles can definitely feel a bit dangerous.
-It’s certainly easier to repair a bent tent pole than a cracked one.
+It’s certainly easier to repair a bent pole than a cracked one.